Monash sourced placements

 - Appoint a mentor/supervisor for the student

-- Provide meaningful work with the opportunity to experience a real-world professional environment in their workplace (Monash Business School placements are not able to be performed remotely)
+- Provide meaningful work with the opportunity to experience a real-world professional environment in their workplace (Monash Business School placements)

 - Provide a safe working environment (hosts will need to complete an OHS form when setting up the placement and provide information regarding their public liability insurance).